kaihendry/dabase.com/content/blog/esim-sucks.md

 On the morning of 26 August I found my phone inoperable.
 A black brick.
 Would not respond.
 Could not reset.

-I quickly arranged for a **Genius Bar Work Confirmation** at Apple Jewel Changi Airport, later in the day.
+I quickly arranged for the soonest **Genius Bar Work Confirmation** at Apple Jewel Changi Airport, about five hours later from discovering my dead phone.

 Not having a working phone is pretty disorientating, especially when I am reliant on [Authy](https://apps.apple.com/us/app/twilio-authy/id494168017)